 *Source: Business of Apps

 How it works

 The platform works by using servers.
 These are set up with a particular focus or theme as a way for people to meet up online to discuss and exchange images, links and information.
-These servers offer both text and voice communication via a microphone on the device you use.
+These servers offer both text channels and voice chat via a microphone on the device you use.